TRAVEL & DAY ONE

 I’m terrible at faces, but this woman on our tour said her name was Silvia and I’m pretty sure it’s Silvia Barban from Top Chef Charleston.
 Too chicken to bother her!

-At the end of the gallery tour we reached the main reason for my museum visit: Bernini’s sculpture of Apollo and Daphne.
-I’ve been….
+At the end of the gallery tour we reached the main reason for my museum visit: Bernini’s sculpture Apollo and Daphne.

 Leaving the Gardens, I started to walk to my dinner reservation at Il Fellini, about an 8-minute walk from the museum.
-It was Golden Hour, and I passed some pretty lemon trees as well as a fruit stand selling mini orange trees.
+It was absolutely beautiful out, and I passed some pretty lemon trees as well as a fruit stand selling mini orange trees.
 Wish I could’ve taken one back!

 For dinner I headed to Ristorante Il Fellini, a little place with good reviews about halfway between the Borghese Gallery and my hotel.

-The decor is a sleek homage to Roman-born filmmaker Federico Fellini, with giant prints of him and his effortlessly cool leading ladies.
+The decor is a sleek homage to Roman-born filmmaker Federico Fellini, with giant prints of him and effortlessly cool leading ladies like Sophia Loren and Maria Callas.
+An apt theme for this neighborhood that was so big in his peak La Dolce Vita era.

 The meal started with a little bruschetta and enough bread for a table of six haha, along with a glass of red wine that the server recommended.
 (No clue what it was, but it was good.)
 For an appetizer, I had the artichoke flan with pecorino cheese fondue and chili flakes.
 It was delicious!